2021 Leadership Conference: Call For Abstracts

-National Children’s Alliance will host its annual Leadership Conference May 31st - June 3rd, 2020, in Washington, D.C.
+National Children’s Alliance will host its annual Leadership Conference virtually June 7-9, 2021.
 The conference provides continuing education, networking opportunities and sessions on innovative practices for Children’s Advocacy Center leaders.
-Included in the conference agenda are the organization’s annual membership meeting, plenary sessions, 60-90 minute workshops, and annual Hill Day.
+Included in the conference agenda are the organization’s annual membership meeting, plenary sessions, 60 minute workshops, and a virtual Hill Day.

-The National Children’s Alliance is soliciting abstracts for presentation at Leadership Conference 2020.
-Abstracts will be considered if received by November 27, 2019.
-The target audience for this conference is comprised of administrators, coordinators, and board members of Children’s Advocacy Centers, State Chapters, and multidisciplinary teams.
+The National Children’s Alliance is soliciting abstracts for presentation at the 2021 Leadership Conference.
+Abstracts will be considered if received by February 5, 2021.
+The target audience for this conference is composed of administrators, coordinators, and board members of Children’s Advocacy Centers, State Chapters, and multidisciplinary teams.

-NCA invites practitioners, administrators, academicians, and community leaders to submit abstracts for 60-90 minute workshop presentations.
+NCA invites practitioners, administrators, academicians, and community leaders to submit abstracts for 60-minute workshop presentations.
 Presenters will be expected to offer practical experience to help attendees increase their understanding and skills in the topic area.

 In keeping with our tradition of peer education and mentoring, selected presenters are asked to donate their time and expenses as a personal contribution to Children’s Advocacy Centers and the children they serve.
-If a selected lead presenter is interested in attending the full conference, NCA will offer a discounted registration.
+If presenters are interested in attending the full conference, NCA will offer a discounted registration.

 Advocacy & Communications